Challenging Youth to Think Like Architects

 “So often, we look for the right way to do things in art; forgetting that the core of creative expression isn’t paint-by-number or an outcome of specific step-by-step instructions,” she says.
 “These have their places, but it’s the vision created in the process – the dreaming – that makes this program such a gem.”

-Know a student interested in participating?
-Apply by March 15, 2020 to be eligible for the May 2020 Gnome House Symposium.
-Learn more at Fallingwater.org, email firstname.lastname@example.org or call 724-329-7840.
+Know a student interested in participating in the Gnome House Design Challenge?
+Apply by July 1, 2020 to be eligible for the August 2020 Gnome House Symposium.